 Turtles in south-central Ontario are in peak nesting season in the first two weeks of June.
 This is when female turtles will be crossing roads, and often nesting on road shoulders.
 Turtles take years to mature, and it takes many more years (up to 60 years for snapping turtles) to have one successful hatchling reach adulthood to replace itself in the population.
 This is because of very high nest predation rates, especially in exurban areas that have attracted more raccoons and predators than would be found in the wild, and also because of the sensitivity of eggs to temperatures.
-Climate Change may be making it harder too for nests to hatch successfully.
+Also, hatchlings face many threats.

 Upload: Nesting chart